Search

 Design/style

 There’s no denying it.
 The Sumarpo Vanguard looks pretty retro.
-And that throwback styling has grown on me, I must admit.
-But compared to the superhero look of the ZONE3 Vanquish X, it’s just not winning any style points.
+And while that throwback styling has grown on me – I’ve stopped immediately feeling the need to explain to people why I’m wearing a wetsuit that looks like it’s from the 80s every time it has an outing.
+Compared to the modern superhero look of the ZONE3 Vanquish X, it’s just not winning any style points.

 Jenny Lucas-Hill wearing the Sumarpo vanguard triathlon wetsuit